LaurentAjdnik/mcproxy/README.md

 # Global architecture

-From a Client's perspective, MCProxy behaves like a server.
+From a Client's perspective, MCProxy behaves like a Server.
-From a Server's perspective, MCProxy behaves like a client.
+From a Server's perspective, MCProxy behaves like a Client.

 In its simplest form: